alexyuly/chil/README.md

 Chil types can be used statically or dynamically, that is, at compile time or runtime.
 At compile time, types serve as strong, static validation of the flow of data in and out of objects, before runtime.
 At runtime, types serve as strong, *dynamic* validation of data flow based on potentially variable inputs.

 Chil types unify the concepts of *static type checking* and *conditional validation*, by replacing traditional conditionals like `if` and `while` with type objects that dynamically filter incoming data.
+The compiler automatically optimizes for unnecessary dynamic types, that is types which could be statically declared, by excluding them from the execution plan and emitting a warning to the console.

 #### 1.2.1 Basic types